Sales Terms and Conditions

 Article 18 — General

 18.1 In the event of the Company’s suspension of its obligations, it shall be authorised - and obliged at the end of the suspension period - to opt for execution or complete or partial dissolution of the agreement.

 18.2 In the event of suspension or partial dissolution by virtue of the provision of the previous article, the agreed price shall be forthwith due and payable, after deduction of any costs not incurred by the Company as a result of the suspension or the partial dissolution.
 In the event of partial dissolution, the Customer shall furthermore be obliged, after the payment of the amount due pursuant to the previous sentence, to take possession of the goods covered by that payment, failing which the Company shall have the right to have these goods stored at the risk and expense of the Customer, or to have them sold at his expense.

 18.3 In the event that the Customer returns the goods received by him from the Company after the dissolution of the agreement, said returning of the goods shall at all times be at the risk and expense of the Customer until said goods have been taken possession of by the Company.

 Article 19 — Disputes and applicable law

-19.1 With regard to any and all disputes in connection with the agreement, or with further agreements arising or resulting from or in connection with said agreement, the court in Amsterdam shall have exclusive jurisdiction in the first instance unless the Company explicitly opts for the competence of the court in the place of establishment of the Customer.
+20.1 With regard to any and all disputes in connection with the agreement, or with regard to further agreements arising or resulting from or in connection with said agreement, the court in Rotterdam shall have exclusive jurisdiction in the first instance, unless the Company explicitly opts for the competence of the court of domicile or in the place of establishment of the Customer.